-Students are also required to meet the following professional behavior standards:
+Students are required to meet the following professional behavior standards, which are considered the minimal standards of professionalism:

 - Comply with program policies with the School of Social Work, University policies, agency policies, and State and Federal laws in the classroom, field, and community.
-Students who meet this standard know and practice within the scope of practice as defined by Hawai'i Revised Statutes for their level of education.
-(See Appendix E) - Are punctual and dependable, prioritize responsibilities appropriately, attend class regularly, observe deadlines, complete assignments on time, and keep appointments.
+Students who meet this standard know and practice within the scope of practice as defined by Hawaii Revised Statutes for their level of education.
+(See Appendix E of MSW Student Handbook) - Are punctual and dependable, prioritize responsibilities appropriately, attend class regularly, observe deadlines, complete assignments on time, and keep appointments.
 If they are unable to do any of these, or have difficulty, they notify/seek help from their classroom, online and/or field instructor and/or social work faculty advisor. - Accept supervision and constructive criticism.
-Show a willingness to accept feedback and supervision, as well as use such feedback to enhance their continued professional development - Respect interpersonal boundaries with other students, faculty, staff, clients, professionals, and community members encountered as part of the students' educational experience. - Respect the academic environment, including the knowledge and integrity of instructors/professors. - Work effectively and collaboratively with those at, above, and below their level. - Reflect, in their hygiene, dress, and general demeanor, a professional manner in keeping with usual standards for the classroom and the agency in which they are placed for practicum. - Advocate for themselves appropriately, respectfully, and responsibly, using proper channels for conflict resolution.
+Show a willingness to accept feedback and supervision, as well as use such feedback to enhance their continued professional development - Respect interpersonal boundaries with other students, faculty, staff, clients, professionals, and community members encountered as part of the students' educational experience. - Respect the academic environment, including the knowledge and integrity of instructors/professors.

+Work effectively and collaboratively with those at, above, and below their level.
+Reflect, in their hygiene, dress, and general demeanor, a professional manner in keeping with usual standards for the classroom and the agency in which they are placed for practicum.